 The reality is that many energy companies are already a target.
 In a recent survey by Accenture Strategy, 63% of Energy executives said that their organizations experience significant attacks on a daily or weekly basis,1 and those are probably the ones that are really looking.
 In today’s digital world, oil and gas companies must invest in industrial cyber security to protect themselves from financial, health, safety and environmental risk.

 Industrial cyber security is a challenge for even the most technologically advanced oil and gas companies for a number of reasons:

-Long life cycles: Field devices and industrial control systems, including programmable logic controllers (PLCs), distributed control systems (DCS), supervisory control and data acquisition (SCADA) systems and others, have much longer life cycles than their counterparts in enterprise IT—decades as, opposed to years.
-This means many systems in operation today were installed years ago and may not be compatible with modern cyber security methods, even those that are commonplace, such as data encryption.
+Long lifecycles: Field devices and industrial control systems including programmable logic controllers (PLCs), distributed control systems (DCS), supervisory control and data acquisition (SCADA) systems and others have much longer life cycles than their counterparts in enterprise IT – decades as opposed to years.
+This means that many systems in operation today were installed years ago and may not be compatible with modern cyber security methods, even those that are commonplace such as data encryption.
 While many original equipment manufacturers (OEMs) are now investing in cyber security development, most industrial applications are playing catch-up to meet cyber security requirements.

 Continuous run-times: In enterprise IT environments, you can shut down a system when running a security exercise, updating a piece of software or installing new hardware.
 This is often not the case in operating assets that are expected to run 24/7, making cyber security especially difficult.

 Lack of regulatory requirements or corporate standards: There are no regulations forcing oil and gas companies to invest in industrial cyber security.
 Most companies have some kind of industrial cyber security standards in place, but they are often not uniformly adopted or maintained across all of their operating assets, resulting in coverage gaps and vulnerabilities.